lif0/FabulousScheduler/README.md

         int a = 10;
         int b = 100;
         int c = a + b;
-        _ = c;
     },
     sleepDuration: TimeSpan.FromSeconds(1),
     name: "ExampleJob"
 );

+// Start a job scheduler CronJobManager.RunScheduler();

+/*
-// The job will fall asleep for 1 second after success completion, then it will wake up and will be push the job pool Thread.Sleep(-1);
+ * The job will fall asleep for 1 second after success completion, then it will wake up and will be push the job pool */

+Thread.Sleep(-1);
 ```
 <img src="assets/deminstration_cron_jobmanager.gif" width="auto" height="50%">